lyz-code/blue-book/docs/roadmap_adjustment.md

 When doing the plan try to minimize the number of actions and calendar appointments so as not to get overwhelmed.
 It's better to eventually fall short on actions, than never reaching your goal.

 To make it easy to follow I use a bash script that asks me to follow these steps.

 ## Ride the month

 At this level you not only had time to polish your roadmap adjustment skills, but also had the chance the buy some glasses for your myopic eyes!
 The increase in definition and time to react to what life throws at you lets you get almost no hits `＼\ ٩( ᐛ )و /／`.

 Now that you have stopped worrying for your integrity, you start to hear a little voice from within yourself that gives you signals from your body and brain about what worries you, what makes you happy, what makes you mad, ...
 Has it been yelling all this time? `(¬º-°)¬`.

 At this adjustment level we'll start using the next abstraction level, the [objectives] is whatever you need to do to get your head empty again and get oriented for the next 9 days.
 It's split in the next phases:

+- Personal integrity review
+- Month's planning

+This review could be done between 1 and 2 hours.

 ### Personal integrity review

 The objectives of the personal integrity review are:

 - Identify how you feel and what worries you.